The CEREC Procedure

 Exam and Preparation for CEREC

-First, Dr. Fredal, Dr. Fredal Malek or Dr. Fredal examines the tooth and determines the appropriate treatment.
+First, Dr. Fredal, Dr. Fredal Malek, Dr. Fredal Downs or Dr. Downs examines the tooth and determines the appropriate treatment.
 It could be a simple filling, or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your Drs.
-Fredal, Fredal Malek or Fredal.
+Fredal, Fredal Malek, Fredal Downs or Downs.
 Next, he or she administers an anesthetic and prepares your tooth for the restoration, removing decayed and weakened tooth tissue.
 This preparation is just like he or she would do for many other restorative techniques.

 Are your ready to smile with confidence again?